-The mass evacuation, Operation Dynamo from the beaches of Dunkirk was both a disaster and a triumph.
-With the Germans bombing Dunkirk and the nearby beaches from May 18, still, the flotilla of vessels, including the immensely courageous crews of the 336 Little Ships, managed the excavation of 338,226 allied soldiers, including 123,069 French and 16,816 Belgian soldiers.
+The planned mass evacuation of May 1940, known as Operation Dynamo, was both a disaster and a triumph.
+With the Germans bombing Dunkirk and the nearby beaches from May 18, the flotilla of vessels—including the immensely courageous crews of the 336 Little Ships—managed the excavation of 338,226 allied soldiers, including 123,069 French and 16,816 Belgian soldiers.

-There are still a significant number of sites for those retracing the events.
-You can walk to some of them, but you will probably need a car or some form of transport to get to the Dynamo Museum on the Digue des Bains, and to the Military Cemetery.
+There are a significant number of sites in and around Dunkirk that are important to the evacuation operation and it is possible for enthusiasts to visit these places to trace historical events.
+You can walk to some of these places, but you will probably need a car or some form of transport to get to the Dynamo Museum on the Digue des Bains and to the Military Cemetery.

 Dunkerque Tourist Office